Buying A Home

 Do I need to have 20 percent down payment saved before I buy a home?

-No, with 1stHomeIllinois or @HomeIllinois the buyer contribution is $1,000 or 1 percent of the purchase price, whichever is greater.
+No, with an IHDA mortgage product the buyer contribution is $1,000 or 1 percent of the purchase price, whichever is greater.
 So for as little as $1,000 out of pocket, you can get into your first home.

 Is the down payment assistance available with IHDA products a gift or will I have to pay it back?

-It depends.
-The $7,500 available with 1stHomeIllinois does not need to be paid back, as long as you live in the home for five years.
-If you sell the home within the first five years, a portion of the down payment will need to be paid back to IHDA.
+The up to $6,000 available with Access Forgivable is a forgivable loan.
+The borrower does not need to pay it back, as long as they live in the home for ten years.
+If they sell the home within the first ten years, a portion of the down payment will need to be paid back to IHDA.

 Are there any other fees or expenses I may have to pay for?